-The NBMP Hibernation Survey is resuming again in winter 2021/22 after its suspension in winter 2020/21 in line with IUCN guidance on preventing human-to-bat transmission of SARS-CoV-2 (the virus that causes the disease COVID-19).
+The NBMP Hibernation Survey is continuing again in winter 2023/24 in line with IUCN guidance on preventing human-to-bat transmission of SARS-CoV-2 (the virus that causes the disease COVID-19).
 A precautionary approach is essential until we have a better understanding of the risks to bats.
 We have put together a set of risk assessments (download here) to help surveyors assess the potential risks to bats and inform whether it is appropriate to survey each site this winter.

 Click here for more information.

 Many hibernation sites are surveyed regularly by individuals and bat groups throughout the UK.
 Through the NBMP we aim to collect and analyse counts on a UK-wide scale in order to produce annual species population trends.
 Local temperatures and the structure of the site can affect the number of bats using sites in winter.
 These factors need to be taken into consideration during any analysis so that conclusions can be made on bat population trends and not bat behaviour.
 We aim to identify changes in numbers of bats over and above ‘natural’ fluctuations, and highlight any signs of significant change.

 Steps you need to take for the Hibernation Survey

 Receive your survey pack in November